Simi Valley AC Installations

 Call Today for Quality AC Replacements in Ventura County & Beyond

 When you purchase a new air conditioning unit, proper installation is essential.
 If your technician does not put your air conditioning unit in properly, it may shorten the life of the unit and restrict its effectiveness.
 At RR Electric, Heating, & Air, we make it our goal to do jobs right the first time.

-Our family-owned company has been working with homeowners throughout Ventura County since 1995.
+Our family-owned company has been working with homeowners throughout Simi Valley and Ventura County since 1995.
 We believe that our clients are more important than our paychecks, which is why we use no-surprise pricing.
 You will not be billed by the hour with our company.
 Instead, we will give you a quote and stick to that price, no matter how long your project takes.